RaniaSalama/Nonlinear_Diffusion/Readme.md

+# Nonlinear Diffusion for Community Detection and Semi-Supervised Learning

 The code used in Rania Ibrahim and David F. Gleich.
 "Nonlinear Diffusion for Community Detection and Semi-Supervised Learning" paper, accepted at The Web Conference (formally WWW), 2019.

-# Synthetic Data Experiments
+## Synthetic Data Experiments

 You can find the code for LFR synthetic data experiments in LFR_Figures folder.
 To generate the conductance and F1 results, which are reported in figure 2 in the paper, run run_on_LFR_data.m

-# Community Detection Experiments
+## Community Detection Experiments

 You can find the code for community detection experiments in Community_Detection_Experiments folder.
-Inside this folder there is three subfolders:
+Inside this folder there are three subfolders:

 - community_detection: contains the experiments for nonlinear diffusion using power function.
 - community_detection_tanh: contains the experiments for nonlinear diffusion using tanh function.